The best Canon superzoom lenses in 2026: supersized zoom range for Canon DSLR and mirrorless cameras

 Users of Canon EOS R cameras demand the best when it comes to quality, which makes sense given the full-frame, high-resolution sensors they're using.
 With that in mind, you might think that a superzoom simply wouldn't be a suitable lens for these cameras, however the Canon RF 24-240mm f/4-6.3 IS USM delivers truly outstanding results for a lens of its type, with impressive sharpness right through its 10x zoom range.
 We discovered this for ourselves when we put the lens through its paces in a full review, and ended up giving it our highest rating.

 You might want to be aware that some of the correction at the tele end is digital, not optical, a fact that's noticeable when you boot up Adobe Camera Raw.
-It's very good though, and ultimately it's results that count.
+It's very good though, and ultimately it's the results that count.
 And the Canon RF 24-240mm f/4-6.3 IS USM produces very good results indeed.

-Read more: Canon RF 24-240mm f/4-6.3 IS USM review
+See our full Canon RF 24-240mm f/4-6.3 IS USM review

 (Image credit: James Artaius)